howard8888/workspace/README.md

 * **Node label mode** → `id+first_pred` (shows both `bN` and the first predicate).

-* **Edge labels** → `Y` for small graphs; `n` for big graphs to reduce clutter.
+* **Edge labels** → `Y` for small graphs, `n` for big graphs to reduce clutter.

 * **Physics** → `Y` unless the graph is very large.
-  Open the saved HTML in your browser and hover nodes/edges for tooltips; the NOW anchor is highlighted to orient you.
+  Open the saved HTML in your browser and hover nodes/edges for tooltips, the NOW anchor is highlighted to orient you.

 ### Delete a mistaken edge